 For 2012, AWE earned 2 of the 6 Boxing Writers Association of America nominations for “Fight of the Year” candidates, beating out all other networks except HBO which earned three.
 AWE also showcased live all 2012 David Price fights.
 ESPN’s Dan Rafael picked Price as its Prospect of the Year for 2012 and in 2013 AWE has featured the stunning upset of Thompson over Price.
 Bouts with Adonis Stevenson and Tony Bellew, who will be fighting each other for the Light Heavyweight championship; 2008 Olympic Gold Medal winner James DeGale and possibly the most controversial bout which saw Ricky Burns keep his Lightweight title against Ray Beltran.
 Plus Dierry Jean was featured on AWE as he will be fighting for the Jr. Welterweight title.

-The network is currently available nationally on Verizon FiOS TV channel 169 and 669 in HD, AT&T U-Verse TV channels 470 and 1470 in HD, along with over 100 cable systems across the country and worldwide.
+The network is currently available nationally on Verizon FiOS TV channel 169 and 669 in HD, along with over 100 cable systems across the country and worldwide.
 The new website for AWE is www.AWEtv.com.